GiulioFischietti/auth-assignment/docs.md

 <img src="./images/token.png" alt="Token">

 ### 5.4 Log Out
-When logging out the field expires_at in session table in postgres is updated and the session token is removed from redis cache.
+When logging out the field revoked_at in session table in postgres is updated and the session token is removed from redis cache.
 <img src="./images/logout.png" alt="Log Out">

 ## 6. Security Considerations